wen-ethan/serial-vga-display/README.md

 testbench puts `dump.vcd` there rather than in the source tree. `wave` opens it with `code` for WaveTrace; override with `WAVE=gtkwave`.

+`tb_Command_Parser` is self-checking and prints `PASS` or `FAIL`, along with the simulation time each test starts at, so the log doubles as an index into `dump.vcd`.
+To open the waves with its signals already chosen and grouped:

+    gtkwave build/dump.vcd sim/tb_Command_Parser.gtkw

 ## Layout

     Makefile                 build and simulation targets, variables inline